 Thus, an old shield of the city and Puerto de Salina Cruz, Oaxaca, highlights since then the importance of the well-known Lighthouse of Cortes, located in the already named Cerro del Morro de La Ventosa.
 From there the stories of sailors multiplied.
 In 1533, Hernando de Grijalva, on the ship San Lazaro, traveled the coasts of Chiapas and Oaxaca.
 A year later, another expedition set sail from Tehuantepec to California, again under the command of the same Grijalva.

-Shortly before, Diego de Becerra, also on orders from the conquistador of Mexico, set sail for Baja California, but was killed by his crew.
+Shortly before, Diego de Becerra, also on orders from the conquistador of Mexico, set sail for Baja California but was killed by his crew.
 The ship captained by Ortuño Jiménez managed to dock in the bay of Santa Cruz de Baja California, where when disembarking to get supplies, almost the entire crew was murdered by the Indians.
 The few survivors, terrified, wounded, and battered, managed to reach the coast of Jalisco on their vessel.

 In 1535, Don Antonio de Mendoza, designated viceroy of New Spain, arrived in San Juan de Ulua.
-He tried to prepare the islet to attack the ships, providing them with shelter from the violent winds.
+He tried to prepare the islet to attack the ships, sheltering them from the violent winds.
 In 1542, the construction of the first dock on the islet began - next to the place where the Container Terminal is located - and soon after, a small observation tower where the Soledad Fortress stands, from which the long wall of "Las Argollas" started to hold the ships on the side facing the beach.

 The transit of the merchandise when leaving the port was done by primitive roads, which later would become permanent lines of communication, on which many sales were founded and very soon cities like Cordoba, Orizaba, Puebla, Xalapa, and Perote.
 This is how commercial traffic between the great capital and the Port of San Juan de Ulúa was established.